 A little about Eric Butler

 I was born at a very young age in Fairbanks, Alaska.
 Growing up, my parents taught me how to fillet salmon and wrestle grizzlies.
 And I did my own laundry!
 By age 15 I got bored with all that and retired to sunny San Diego to finish high school.
 San Diego’s weather was too nice for me so I returned to my homeland to attend the University of Alaska.
 I changed my major like 27 times and finally ended up with a BA in Economics and a plethora of minors.
 Yes, I said had a plethora (name that movie!).
 It was at this time I met my amazing wife, Michelle.
 I won’t make any jokes about our meeting other than it was at a bowling alley while drinking Kilian’s Irish Red.
-We just celebrated our 20th wedding anniversary and have two beautiful children, Adam and Sarah.
+We just celebrated our 28th wedding anniversary and have two beautiful children, Adam and Sarah.
 I truly love my family and look forward to watching my kids grow.
-My son starts high school this fall!

 “Do what you love, and you’ll never work a day in your life!”

 That’s my mantra.
 When I’m behind a camera at weddings I’m in my Zen moment, like a kid in a candy shop.
 Weddings are EXACTLY where I want to be.
+I'm looking forward to sharing my passion with you!

 My Photographic Style